A case study of multiple wave solutions in a reaction-diffusion system using invariant manifolds and global bifurcations: Traveling waves restricted to invariant planes

 Then, for $U>0$ small enough, we have that $U'<0$.
 Therefore, $\mathbf 0$ is a local attractor in $W_\text{loc}^c(\mathbf 0)$.
 Since $\lambda_2^0>0$, it follows that $\mathbf 0$ is a non-hyperbolic saddle point of \eqref{XU}.

-Figure~\ref{fig:VR0completo} shows the phase portrait of \eqref{XU}.
+Fig.~\ref{fig:VR0completo} shows the phase portrait of \eqref{XU}.
 The global centre manifold $W^c(\mathbf 0)$ extends itself (for $z<0$) along the flow of \eqref{XU} and forms a heteroclinic connection to $(m,0)$.
-This corresponds to a wave front in \eqref{edp} in which ---in spite of the predator's absence--- the prey population becomes extinct throughout space in the long term.
+This corresponds to a wave front in \eqref{edp} in which $v\equiv0$ and $u\rightarrow0$ as $t\rightarrow\infty$.
 Moreover, since $W^u(m,0)$ is a two-dimensional unstable manifold, the intersection along $W^c(\mathbf 0)\cap W^u(m,0)$ is transversal.
 It follows that the associated wave front persists under small parameter variations.
-Furthermore, no other saddle connection occurs in \eqref{XU}.
-Only under suitable parameter perturbations, the manifolds $W^u(\mathbf 0)$ and $W^s(1,0)$ may come to intersect along a second heteroclinic orbit from $(0,0)$ to $(1,0)$.
-While finding the right parameter combination for this event to happen is beyond the scope of this paper, we can surely say that such intersection would be non-transversal.
-Hence, the associated traveling front would not be robust under parameter variation.
+Notice that, under suitable parameter perturbations, the manifolds $W^u(\mathbf 0)$ and $W^s(1,0)$ may come to intersect along a second heteroclinic orbit from $(0,0)$ to $(1,0)$.
+Since this manifold intersection is non-transversal, the resulting heteroclinic orbit is structurally unstable, i.e., it might be broken under small parameter variation.
+However, the front itself could still persist in the PDE~\eqref{edp}, but perhaps with a slightly adjusted speed $c$.

 Finally, a similar analysis of \eqref{sist} restricted to the invariant plane $\Pi_V$ reveals that there are {either no homoclinic, heteroclinic orbits nor} limit cycles with non-negative $V$-coordinates in $\Pi_V$.
-Therefore, there are no plausible traveling waves of \eqref{edp} occurring in the absense of prey population.